 Motu offers paid summer internships.
 This internship programme is designed to apply and extend students’ empirical skills and assist with their development as researchers.
 Its underlying aim is to build research capability, improving the skills of young researchers and the quality of New Zealand research.
 Motu interns work on research projects led by one of the Senior Fellows, and are encouraged to think critically about the public policy and research issues involved.
 Internships build students’ skills, as well as providing our researchers with useful research assistance.
 Ultimately, we hope our interns will be better equipped to consider a career in research or public policy analysis.

 Summer internships are paid full-time positions that usually run for 8-12 weeks between November and February at our Wellington office.
 More than 52 young researchers have ‘graduated’ from this programme since 2000.

-Motu offers salaried positions to smart and motivated Honours and Masters graduates.
-While other grad positions involve fulfilling tasks for their seniors, Motu research analysts are encouraged to develop their own analytical skills, and author papers alongside senior fellows.
-The role also provides opportunities for Motu researchers to further their own training.
-Motu has now employed dozens of research analysts who have moved on to other roles.
-We usually have a strong cohort of between four and six bright young people working on a wide variety of topics.
+Motu offers permanent salaried positions to smart and motivated Honours and Masters graduates.
+Motu research analysts get hands-on experience of economic and public policy research, building their analytical and research skills and authoring papers alongside senior fellows.
+Motu has now employed dozens of research analysts who have moved on to PhDs or roles in government.
+We usually have a strong cohort of about four bright early career economists working on a wide variety of topics.